ks1ksi/blog/src/pages/about.md

 ### LG CNS Software Engineer Intern
 ***<div style="text-align: right"> Jan.
 2024 - Feb.
 2024 </div>***
 - Internship at LG CNS, a IT service company of LG Group.
-- Worked as a software engineer intern in the Cloud AM team.
+- Worked as a software engineer intern @ AWS Launch Center.

 ### Software Maestro 14th Trainee
 ***<div style="text-align: right"> Mar.
 2023 - Nov.
 2023 </div>***

+- Selected as a trainee of Software Maestro, a software development training program by the Ministry of Science and ICT.
-- Appointed as the team leader for the "Remak" project, demonstrating leadership skills and a deep understanding of software development processes.
+- Appointed as a team leader of a project "Remak" and developed backend server.

 ### Computer Systems Operator, Republic of Korea Air Force At Osan Air Base
 ***<div style="text-align: right"> Feb.
 2021 - Nov.
 2022 </div>***